TEMPERAMENTS XXVI: Bach/HillEntire Contents Copyright © 2021 CBH

-American harpsichordist Robert Hill, since 1990 Professor of Historical Keyboard Instruments, Performance Practice & Chamber Music at the Freiburg Hochschule für Musik, discussed a different view of the Bach squiggle on his interesting blog Robert Hill Live in 2008.
+American harpsichordist Robert Hill, now at University of Colorado Boulder College of Music but from 1990 to 2018 Professor of Historical Keyboard Instruments, Performance Practice & Chamber Music at the Freiburg Hochschule für Musik, discussed a different view of the Bach squiggle on his interesting blog Robert Hill Live in 2008.

 Of all the variations on this theme, Dr Hill’s interpretation is perhaps the most elegant.
 As we have seen, there are three kinds of circles in Bach’s squiggle: Empty, one loop and two loops.
 Most researchers—with the exception of David Louie—do not dispute that the empty circles represent pure fifths.
 Five circles on the right of the squiggle enclose double loops, three near the left end have single loops—this distinction most simply thought to refer to the two sizes of the tempered fifths, one with twice as much tempering as the other.
 All we have to worry about is where to start allocating pitches to the various circles in the squiggle.
 If we put A at the right and continue around the Circle of Fifths, the five double-looped fifths on the sharp side of F will be tempered twice as much as the three single-looped fifths from the sharp side of B, giving a very satisfactory result.

 We can throw this distribution into our usual circular representation, and the similarity to many other so-called well temperaments can immediately be seen: The stronger-tempered fifths around C will again give better-sounding thirds in those much-needed keys.
 Interestingly, this layout preserves a pure fifth from e–b, like Bach/Barnes, Kellner or even Werckmeister III, slightly improving the more distant sharp keys even though the size of the tempered fifths differ between each of these temperaments.